sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 ## Where:

-This game was usually played in paper,mobile and Pc.
+This game is usually played in paper,mobile and Pc.

 ## How: